 Today started off as one of the most unique mornings for the Argo Crew, notably because we emerged from tents in the thick of a Honduran jungle, instead of crawling from our usual bunk accommodations.
 After the crew indulged their senses on a fantastic Honduran breakfast consisting of watermelon, pineapple, coffee along with scrambled eggs and fried onions and peppers, with beans and a side of fresh tortillas, the crew ventured into the wild for white water rafting.
-The crew first did a training course with the local guides in the river consisting of swimming up stream and safely floating back down to the rafts for lessons in proper paddling techniques.
-Once the training was completed we set out for two hours of tearing down a river filled with just enough amount of danger to get the heart pumping, but always a feeling a safety to keep the laughs coming.
-After the rafting adventure the students returned to the campsite for one last local meal and then we hopped in the taxis and headed back for the ferry harbor.
-Upon returning to the S/Y Argo the crew showered up and went out for a group dinner, thankfully Seamester’s treat.
-After a great meal the crew was granted a night but due to the excitement of the day not many students made it to the midnight curfew.
-Although it was unique day for the Argo crew it ended the same; filled with fun, laughs and good company.
+The crew first did a training course with the local guides in the river consisting of swimming upstream and safely floating back down to the rafts for lessons in proper paddling techniques.
+Once the training was completed, we set out for two hours of tearing down a river filled with just enough amount of danger to get the heart pumping, but always a feeling a safety to keep the laughs coming.
+After the rafting adventure, the students returned to the campsite for one last local meal, and then we hopped in the taxis and headed back for the ferry harbor.
+Upon returning to the S/Y Argo, the crew showered up and went out for a group dinner, thankfully Seamester’s treat.
+After a great meal, the crew was granted a night, but due to the excitement of the day, not many students made it to the midnight curfew.
+Although it was a unique day for the Argo crew, it ended the same; filled with fun, laughs, and good company.